loweege/Scouty/README.md

 # Scouty
 A retrieval system for code pattern similarity

-to see a more in-depth description go in Scouty.pdf
+to see a more in-depth description go to Scouty.pdf